iExecBlockchainComputing/documentation-tools/documentation/tools/dataprotector/methods/grantaccess.md

 ## Result

 The result of this method confirms the new access grant.
-It consists of a JSON `grantedAccess` field.
+It consists of a JSON `grantedAccess` object.

 ***grantedAccess***

-This is an array of `grantedAccess` objects.
-Each object has the following fields:
+The `grantedAccess` object has the following fields:

 **apprestrict** - address of the authorized application; a value of 0x0 indicates any application may access this data
 **dataset** - address of the `protectedData` containing user data